What to consider when picking bandsaw size

 Can you resaw on a 10 bandsaw?

-Yes, you can resaw on a 10inch band saw, and it comes with sufficient power and a significant depth of cut.
-A band saw with a motor smaller than 1hp and depth of cut less than 10inch limits your effectiveness.
+Yes, you can resaw on a 10-inch band saw, and it comes with sufficient power and a significant depth of cut.
+A band saw with a motor smaller than 1hp and a depth of cut of fewer than 10 inches limits your effectiveness.
 A 10-inch band saw is compact and has to be well-made.

 It makes an excellent starter band saw for users on a budget, and it is also useful to owners of larger bandsaws.
 This saw could handle heavy-duty cutting like resawing.
 As you install the bandsaw, square up a piece of 4×4 poplar to resaw full-length slices from it.